LGBTIQ & DV

 Domestic and family violence can take many forms.
 Take this ‘Relationship Checklist‘ from ‘Another Closet’ to assess your relationship.

-How is domestic, family and sexual violence different in LGBTIQ relationships?
+How is domestic, family and sexual violence different in LGBTQ relationships?

 Most LGBTIQ relationships are based on love and respect.
 However, unfortunately, some are based on abuse and control.
 Abuse and control within a relationship is domestic and family violence.
 When present in LGBTIQ relationships, sexual, domestic and family violence can involve perpetrators using tactics unique to those relationships.
 It can also involve increased risk due to the valid fears that people who identify as LGBTIQ may have about disclosing violence.
 These can include: